 - primary node: The node that is actively running an Oracle Fusion Middleware instance at any given time and has been configured to have a backup/secondary node.
 If the primary node fails, the applicable Oracle Fusion Middleware components are failed over to the secondary node.
 This failover can be manual, or automated using the Clusterware for Administration Server.
 For a server migration-based scenario, WebLogic Whole Server Migration is used for automated failover. - secondary node: The node that is the backup node for an Oracle Fusion Middleware instance.
 This is where the active instance fails over when the primary node is no longer available.
 See the definition for primary node in this section. - network host name: A name assigned to an IP address either through the /etc/hosts file or through DNS resolution.
 This name is visible in the network where the computer to which it refers is connected.
 Often, the network host name and physical host name are identical.
-However, each computer has only one physical host name, but may have multiple network host names.
-Thus, a computer's network host name may not always be its physical host name.
+However, each computer has only one

+- physical host name, but may have multiple network host names.
+Thus, a computer's network host name may not always be its physical host name. - physical host name: The "internal name" of the current computer.
-physical host name: This document differentiates between the terms physical host name and network host name.
-This document uses physical host name to refer to the "internal name" of the current computer.
 On UNIX, this is the name returned by the hostname command.

-Oracle Fusion Middleware uses the physical host name to reference the local host.
-During installation, the installer automatically retrieves the physical host name from the current computer and stores it in the Oracle Fusion Middleware configuration metadata on disk.

-- physical IP: Refers to the IP of a computer on the network.
+Note that this document differentiates between the terms physical host name and network host name. - Oracle Fusion Middleware uses the physical host name to reference the local host.
+During installation, the installer automatically retrieves the physical host name from the current computer and stores it in the Oracle Fusion Middleware configuration metadata on disk. - physical IP: The IP address of a computer on the network.
 In most cases, it is normally associated with the physical host name of the computer (see the definition for physical host name).
-In contrast to a virtual IP, it is always associated with the same computer when on a network. - switchover: During normal operation, active members of a system might require maintenance or upgrading.
+In contrast to a virtual IP, it is always associated with the same computer when on a network. - switchover: A process that occurs during normal operation when active members of a system might require maintenance or upgrading.
 A switchover process can be initiated to enable a substitute member to take over the workload performed by the member that requires maintenance or upgrading, which undergoes planned downtime.
-The switchover operation ensures continued service to consumers of the system. - switchback: When a switchover operation is performed, a member of the system is deactivated for maintenance or upgrading.
-When the maintenance or upgrade is completed, the system can undergo a switchback operation to activate the upgraded member and bring the system back to the pre-switchover configuration. - virtual host name: Virtual host name is a network addressable host name that maps to one or more physical computers through a load balancer or a hardware cluster.
+The switchover operation ensures continued service to consumers of the system. - switchback: The process that occurs after a system undergoes a successful switchover operation, in which a member of the system is deactivated for maintenance or upgrading.
+When the maintenance or upgrade is completed, the system can undergo a switchback operation to activate the upgraded member and bring the system back to the pre-switchover configuration. - virtual host name: A network addressable host name that maps to one or more physical computers through a load balancer or a hardware cluster.
 For load balancers, the name "virtual server name" is used interchangeably with virtual host name in this document.
 A load balancer can hold a virtual host name on behalf of a set of servers, and clients communicate indirectly with the computers using the virtual host name.
 A virtual host name in a hardware cluster is a network host name assigned to a cluster virtual IP.
 Because the cluster virtual IP is not permanently attached to any particular node of a cluster, the virtual host name is not permanently attached to any particular node either.